MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 **Script:** `4.rsfmri_spike_regression.ipynb`

-### 5. Extract Top and Bottom 25% of U1 and U2 Values
+### 5. Extract top and bottom 25% of U1 and U2 values
 Extract top 25% and bottom 25% of U1 and U2 values in the timeseries.
 Show functional networks of both amygdala regions and whole amygdala.
 Run the t-tests and get p-values for the correlations between the amygdala and the whole cortex.

 - **Input:**